KRAZJUST/video-detection-bp/README.md

 # Video Processing & Search System
+---
+**Author:** David Skalka
+**Date:** 2025-05-07
+**Description:** This is the implementation of the system designed as a part of thesis `Recognizing People and Their Activities in Video from Security Cameras` at Faculty of Informatics, Brno University of Technology.

+---
 This application is a high-performance, modular video processing pipeline designed for fast indexing, object detection, tracking, and intelligent querying of large-scale video datasets.
-It leverages state-of-the-art models like YOLO, ByteTrack, DeepSORT, X-CLIP, and SigLIP to enable offline search by objects, actions, colors and directions in natural language queries.
+It leverages state-of-the-art models like YOLO, ByteTrack, X-CLIP, and SigLIP to enable offline search by objects, actions, colors and directions in natural language queries.

 The system is divided into 3 logical processing levels - YOLO, YOLO+ByteTrack and X-CLIP/SigLIP

 ---